LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

 - All solutions are represented equally often (uniformity)
 - Each encoding maps to a feasible solution (feasibility)

+Encoding: i.e order of tasks executing to explore scheduling.

 <!-- End of Notes Week 7 -->

+#### Tree Representation

+- Solutions can be represented as tree structures
+- Mutation:
+    - Grow subtree
+    - Shrink subtree
+    - Switch two subtrees
+    - Replace subtree
+    - Subtrees can be single nodes

 #### Handling Constraints